 David Hirsch: So you went to school at Cornell.
 What did you major in?

-Jim Mueller: You know, that took me a little bit to figure out, um, graduated at the end of the day with, uh, reeducation and communications.
+Jim Mueller: That took me a little bit to figure out.
+I graduated at the end of the day with a degree in education and communications.

-David Hirsch: So, uh, from college, where did you go from there?
+David Hirsch: So from college, where did you go from there?

-So I ended up going into the biblical Institute that I could access through Gordon-Conwell and ended up going taking courses at Piskel, the divinity school in Cambridge and Andover Newton school of theology out in Andover.
-So it was a very rich experience for me, uh, and finished with a master of theological studies.
+So I ended up going into the Biblical Institute that I could access through Gordon-Conwell and ended up taking courses at the Episcopal divinity school in Cambridge and Andover Newton School of Theology out in Andover.
+So it was a very rich experience for me, and I finished with a master of theological studies in 1979.

 David Hirsch: Okay.
 We’re going to come back to your career.
 So I just want to go back and talk a little bit about your family.
-Your dad died when you were 17 and sort of a big turning point for the family.
-It sounded like it was, uh, cause you’re the middle child.
-You were going off to college, you had two younger siblings and two older siblings for that matter.
+Your dad died when you were 17, and sort of a big turning point for the family.
+It sounded like it was, because you’re the middle child, you were going off to college, you had two younger siblings and two older siblings for that matter.

-Um, when you think about the relationship with your dad.
-Even though he didn’t move past your age, 17 what are some of the stronger memories you have, or what are some of the takeaways that you have from your dad?
+When you think about the relationship with your dad, even though he didn’t live past your age 17, what are some of the stronger memories you have, or what are some of the takeaways that you have from your dad?
 Either something he said or something he did that you know is sort of giving you some direction?

-Jim Mueller: Well, I actually had a very difficult relationship with my dad and my mother as well.
-Um, there was, there was just some abuse and some emotional situations.
+Jim Mueller: Well, I actually had a very difficult relationship with my dad, and my mother as well.
+There was just some abuse and some emotional situations.
 He died of his third heart attack at 44.
-So, um, he had a good sense of humor and there were the good times, you know, but there were also the times that just really colored my development as I left home and was kind of glad to leave home, frankly.
+So he had a good sense of humor, and there were the good times, but there were also the times that just really colored my development as I left home and was kind of glad to leave home, frankly.

-Um, and my mother also had some real issues.
+And my mother also had some real issues.
 It wasn’t all bad.
-We had wonderful family experiences, wonderful warm family experiences beside that.
-Uh, and, uh.
-Um, my dad was very creative.
+We had wonderful family experiences beside that.
+My dad was very creative.
 So what did I take away from my dad?
-He was a tremendous entrepreneur, inventing things constantly, uh, to help, uh, modernize and innovate.
+He was a tremendous entrepreneur, inventing things constantly to help modernize and innovate dairy farming.

-David Hirsch: So let’s go back to your, uh, career.
-Uh, it sounded like you were tracking pretty strongly to go into the seminary with the education that you got and what, what type of career did you pursue once you were done formally with your education?
+David Hirsch: So let’s go back to your career.
+It sounded like you were tracking pretty strongly to go into the seminary with the education that you got.
+What type of career did you pursue once you were done formally with your education?